 Temple Builders exercise class has been in existence for 40 years, meeting Monday, Wednesday and Friday mornings, 9:00-10:00 a.m., in the Activity Center.

-Women's Heartwarming Event In February, the Evangelism Ministry's annualWomen's Heartwarming Event features an evening of renewal for mind, body and spirit.
+In the spring, the Evangelism Ministry's annualWomen's Heartwarming Event features an evening of renewal for mind, body and spirit.
 This special evening includes a catered meal and an inspiring special guest speaker.

 UMW Hamball Luncheon